apicrafter/metacrafter-datacatalogs-raw/datacatalogs/data.gov.ru/README.md

 Limitations:
 * datasets not filtered so a lot of CSV files without headers
 * some XML files are actually exported Excel files XML markup
-* semantic type 'title' recently replaced by 'name' in metacrafter-registry, but this dataset include 'title' semantic types.
-Will be replaced to name in the future datasets.